intbio/gromacs_ff/charmm36-mar2019.ff/README.md

 LIT    ON3      -0.0167     3.1775 !
 Savelyev and MacKerell, JPCB 2015
 ```

-In JMB paper these params where used, that were around 2013 already in CHARMM36: Y. Luo, B. Roux, Simulation of osmotic pressure in concentrated aqueous salt solutions, J. Phys.
+In JMB paper these params where used, that were around 2013 already in CHARMM36 see [here](https://github.com/molsim/MYSOFT/blob/6524a761462a948e70f392c4ab24dcda4cd4d508/MD_simulations_NAMD/nucleosome_CHARMM/prep/toppar_water_ions.str#L266): Y. Luo, B. Roux, Simulation of osmotic pressure in concentrated aqueous salt solutions, J. Phys.
 Chem.
 Lett.
 1 (2010) 183–189.
 So apparently these were improved by Savelyev and MacKerell, JPCB 2015 (https://pubs.acs.org/doi/10.1021/acs.jpcb.5b00683)